OpenHFT/Chronicle-Queue/README.md

 Chronicle chronicle = ChronicleQueueBuilder.indexed(basePath).build();
 ```

-In this example we have created an IndexedChronicle which creates two RandomAccessFile one for indexes and one for data having names relatively:
+In this example we have created an IndexedChronicle which creates two RandomAccessFiles one for indexes and one for data having names relatively:

 ${java.io.tmpdir}/getting-started.index
 ${java.io.tmpdir}/getting-started.data